Gottfried van Swieten: As librarian

-On his return to Vienna in 1777, Van Swieten was appointed as the prefect of the Imperial Library, a post which had been vacant for five years since his father's death.
+On his return to Vienna in 1777, van Swieten was appointed as the prefect of the Imperial Library, a post which had been vacant for five years since his father's death.
 Van Swieten remained imperial librarian for the rest of his life.

-As librarian Van Swieten introduced the world's first card catalog (1780).
+As librarian van Swieten introduced the world's first card catalog (1780).
 Libraries had had catalogs before, in the form of bound volumes.
 Van Swieten's innovation of using cards permitted new entries to be freely added in a conveniently searchable order.
 Card catalogs were soon adopted elsewhere, notably in Revolutionary France.

 Van Swieten also expanded the library's collection, notably with books on science, as well as older books from the libraries of monasteries that had been dissolved under the decrees of Emperor Joseph II.

 In politics

-In 1780, when Joseph II came to the throne, Van Swieten's career reached its peak of success.
+In 1780, when Joseph II came to the throne, van Swieten's career reached its peak of success.
 He was appointed a Councillor of State and Director of the State Education Commission in 1781, then also as Director of a new Censorship Commission in 1782.
-Van Swieten was strongly sympathetic to the program of reforms which Joseph sought to impose on his empire, and his position in government was a critical one, considered by Volkmar Braunbehrens (1990) to be the equivalent of being minister of culture.
+Van Swieten was strongly sympathetic to the program of reforms which Joseph sought to impose on his empire, and his position in government was a critical one, considered by Braunbehrens (1990) to be the equivalent of being minister of culture.

 Edward Olleson describes the political situation: "The projected reforms of the educational system ... were the most fundamental of all.
 Joseph's goal of building up a middle class with a political responsibility towards the State depended on great advances in elementary education, and on the universities.
 Van Swieten's liberal views fitted him to the task of implementing the Emperor's plans."
-Olleson adds that, because Joseph's reforms increased the freedom of the press, a "flood of pamphlets" was published critical of the Imperial government—thus increasing Van Swieten's responsibilities in supervising the censorship apparatus of the government.
+Olleson adds that, because Joseph's reforms increased the freedom of the press, a "flood of pamphlets" was published critical of the Imperial government—thus increasing van Swieten's responsibilities in supervising the censorship apparatus of the government.
 His letters of the time report an extremely heavy workload.

-In 1784 Van Swieten proposed that the Holy Roman Empire should have a copyright law; such a law had already been in effect in England since 1709 (see: History of copyright).
+In 1784 van Swieten proposed that the Holy Roman Empire should have a copyright law; such a law had already been in effect in England since 1709 (see: History of copyright).
 Van Swieten's suggestion was overruled by the Emperor.
-The historian Nicholas Till suggests that had Van Swieten's law been implemented, the career of his protégé Mozart as an independent musician might have gone much more successfully.
+Nicholas Till suggests that had van Swieten's law been implemented, the career of his protégé Mozart as an independent musician might have gone much more successfully.
 Van Swieten's rise to power eventually met with obstacles and trouble.
 In 1787, the Emperor launched a "disastrous, futile, and costly" war against the Turks, which put Austrian society in turmoil and undermined his earlier efforts at reform.
 Till writes: